EXPRESSCLUSTER/Hyper-V/WindowsServer2016/README.md

 1. Add Custom Monitor Resource
 	- Select **Active** as **Monitor Timing**, and select the script resource for VM as **Target Resource**.
 	- Replace **genw.bat** with the script you downloaded.
-		- After the addition of script, Edit the script.
+		- After the addition of this script, Edit the script.
 		```
 		cd "C:\Program Files\EXPRESSCLUSTER\scripts\<failover group name>\<script resource name>"
 		```